mkh1991/pitch-control/README.md

 only currently supported model.
 It also implements a simple model of acceleration if provided for player times calculation.

+## What is Pitch Control?

+- Simply put, it is the probability that a team (usually the home team, the away will be 1 minus this) will control the ball if it were to show up at that location, given the initial location of the ball, player locations and velocities and other modeling assumptions/parameters.
+- This modeling approach was first suggested by [Spearman](https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control/link/5d434d0aa6fdcc370a742d04) in 2016

 ## Features

 - **High Performance**: 🚀10x speedup using Numba JIT compilation (<1 ms per frame)